neard/neard/README.md

 ## How can i help ?

 **Neard** is a free and open source software and always will be.<br />
-We welcome all kinds of contributions :raised_hands:!
+We welcome all kinds of contributions :raised_hands:!<br />
 The most basic way to show your support is to star :star2: the project, or to raise issues :speech_balloon:<br />
 Any funds donated will be used to help further development on this project! :gift_heart:

 <p>